 I. OBJECTIVE & PURPOSE

 The purpose is to provide policy and guidelines on the acquisition and use of security cameras and associated video monitoring and recording systems on University property.
-This policy applies to all cameras except those used for academic purposes and any body cameras used by the University Police Department.
+This policy applies to all cameras except those used for academic purposes and any body-worn cameras used by the University Police Department.
 Further, cameras being used for research are governed by other policies involving human subjects and are therefore excluded from this policy.

 II.
 STATEMENT OF POLICY